studentpilotportal/Learn-Everything-Aviation/Beginning Flight/The Role of the Instructor.md

 The development of good study habits are crucial for understanding the flight instructor's explanation and visualizing examples in the textbook.
 Study habits should include time spent with cockpit familiarization - this includes reviewing checklists, identifying controls, and learning the cockpit arrangement.

-Like anything else in life, the more you educated yourself and are aware of what is expected of you, the more control you have of your goal’s outcome.
+Like anything else in life, the more you educated yourself and are aware of what is expected of you, the more control you have over the outcome of your goals.